 • 5 Gallon Bucket (while supplies last)

-• participants receive weekly bags of fresh, local produce valued at $20.
+• Qualified participants receive a monthly bag of fresh, local produce valued at minimum $20.

 Each bag contains seasonal fruits and vegetables, with possible additions of fresh eggs and honey from local producers.